-3.7 Children Looked After
+3.7 Children in Care

-Arrangements for children who have been placed with foster carers may differ slightly, as the school attended by the child may be set by the Local Authority, which would make that school their qualifying school, but the Local Authority is clear that this policy applies to all Looked After Children.
+Arrangements for children who have been placed with foster carers may differ slightly, as the school attended by the child may be set by the Local Authority, which would make that school their qualifying school, but the Local Authority is clear that this policy applies to all Children in Care.
 Foster carers should agree arrangements for the provision of transport to school with the child's social worker prior to placement.